Decoding Google’s Marketing Strategies

 Content Marketing and Education

 Content plays a vital role in Google’s marketing strategy.
-The company approaches content creation as not just a way to inform but also educate and empower its audience.
+The company approaches content creation as not just a way to inform but also to educate and empower its audience.

 Free Resources for Users